 The quick answer is no. The way evidence works is not symmetrical.
-Imagine you think there might be a mouse in the basement so you set a mouse trap:
+For example: imagine you think you might have mice in the basement, so you setup a few traps:

-- If you catch it, you can, with 100% certainty, say that there was (at least) one mouse. - If you don't catch anything, you can't say anything with 100% certainty.
+- If you catch a mouse, you can, with 100% certainty, say that there was (at least) one mouse in the basement. - If you don't catch anything, you can't say anything with 100% certainty.
 Maybe there isn't one, but maybe there is and you just didn't catch it.